Part 1: Harajuku Moment

 — William of Occam (c.
 1288-1348) “Occam’s Razor”

 Getting through The 4 Hour Body book can be a daunting challenge.
 As I mentioned before, this book is massive at over 600 pages.
 A portion of that is the index in the back, but a nonfiction book of 500 pages is still quite lengthy.
-Because of the length of the book, this last part of the review (part 1 and part 2) is a bit over due.
+Because of the length of the book, this last part of the review is a bit over due.
 Nearly a month after the first parts were published, I have been taking my time to read through the final chapters, and take the pulse of the internet in terms of reception of the book.

 Occam is one of Ferriss’ favourite people to bring up and form his theories around.
 In short, Occam is used to get results by doing only what is required of you to do.
 It means not doing ten different exercises in a gym session, and lowering the number of repetitions done and increasing the length of time for a repetition.
 Everything that Ferriss writes about Occam’s protocol is interesting and helpful.
 It compares very well to some of the other popular fitness routines available, namely the always popular CrossFit program and the new Primal Blueprint Fitness program.